"Protection from Energy!"

 Guo fumed, watching the three nurse their swelling hands.

-Then he turned to Gwen and began to speak more tenderly.
+Unexpectedly, he then turned to Gwen and began to speak more tenderly.

 "You won against the Grandson of the Huashan Lins."